 In sum, your financial aid eligibility is derived from this equation:

 Cost of Attendance (COA) – Expected Family Contribution (EFC) = Calculated Financial Need

-The Cost of Attendance (COA) is the estimated cost of attending Northeastern University and includes both billed (direct) and non-billed (indirect) costs.
+The Cost of Attendance (COA) is the estimated cost of attending Northeastern University and includes both billed (direct) and nonbilled (indirect) expenses.
 As such, it is important to keep in mind that your Cost of Attendance may vary from your billing statement.

 * Standard curriculum (16 semester hours per term).

-** Fees include the Undergraduate Student Fee, Student Center Fee, Student Activity Fee, Recreation Fee, and Resident Activity Fee (excluding commuters).
+** Fees include the Undergraduate Student Fee, Student Center Fee, Student Activity Fee, Recreation Fee, and Residential Student Fee (excluding commuters).

 Your Expected Family Contribution (EFC) is derived from the information reported on the FAFSA and/or CSS Profile and is used to determine a student’s eligibility for financial assistance.
-It is important to keep in mind that a student’s or family’s actual out of pocket expenses may differ from their Expected Family Contribution.
+It is important to remember that a student’s or family’s actual out-of- pocket expenses may differ from their Expected Family Contribution.